-Having said that, if you are part of the board in your company, here’s a checklist of questions about cybersecurity that you should bring up during your next board meeting.
+Having said that, if you are part of the board in your company, here’s a checklist of cybersecurity questions that you should bring up during your next board meeting.

 Following our question of adequate information to oversee cybersecurity, boards need to ask management about the company’s strategy for addressing data security.
 It is imperative to have versatile minds in your cybersecurity team to ensure that all aspects of your cybersecurity are knitted tight.
 These days you get hackers starting from the early ages of 5 and over.
 Count no one out.
 Arrange for the best team, get the most brilliant minds and ensure that you have a detailed cybersecurity plan in place.

 This question evolves directly out of question 1.
-You have all the information, whats your governance strategy?
+Do you have all the information, what's your governance strategy?
 Boards and company management should review current data management and storage processes and fill any gaps that may exist.
 Ensure that all teams in your business are aligned with your security data and policies.

 Collaborating on cybersecurity knowledge sharing practices is a great way to get your business up to speed with the current cyber threat landscape.
 Experts have established by now that this is a constantly evolving landscape and one of the best ways to keep informed is to ensure everyone is sharing adequate information and industry best practices.